 One other very important point is that the fish meal and fish oils used in our feeds, are all from certified sustainable US based sources.
 This fish meal comes from sustainable fisheries that are managed by the US government to ensure these fisheries remain viable.

 - Why does it take so many people to produce Sun Shrimp?

 It starts with our genetic team that uses state of the art DNA based selection techniques to select the best breeders.
 Then we have our maturation team who stock breeders and pamper them so they can spawn strong eggs.
-Our larviculture team baby’s newly hatched eggs for about 22 days.
-Then our culturing team stocks them in our growout tanks, and they check the tanks every three hours to ensure all water conditions are perfect for the shrimp.
-When ready for harvest, our harvest crew, quickly and efficiently harvest all the shrimp in a tank.
-The fresh harvested shrimp are delivered to our onsite processing plant where they shrimp are quickly washed, sorted and depending on the orders, either packed whole, deheaded or peeled and deveined.
-In addition to these teams, we have our operations team, maintenance teams and management teams.
-We work 24/7 365 days per year.
+Our larviculture team babies newly hatched eggs for about 22 days.
+Then our culturing team stocks them in our grow-out tanks.
+They check the tanks every three hours to ensure all water conditions are perfect for the shrimp.
+When ready for harvest, our harvest crew quickly and efficiently harvest all the shrimp in the tank.
+The fresh harvested shrimp are delivered to our onsite processing plant where the shrimp are quickly washed, sorted and depending on the orders, either packed whole, de-headed or peeled and deveined.
+In addition to these teams, we have our operations team, maintenance team and management team.
+We work 24/7, 365 days per year.
 It is a lot of hard work, but we all love what we do.
 It takes a lot to grow one pound of Sun Shrimp.

 - Why is the use of antibiotics such an issue in the shrimp industry?